 The costs of the training program is US\$ 17,840.
 This includes tuition fees, room, board, study tours, health insurance, and a small monthly stipend.
 Additionally, there is the expense of the round trip airfare, which varies depending on the country of origin.
-We also require an additional US\$ 100 registration fee upon acceptance of the applicant.
+We also require an additional US\$ 100 registration fee upon acceptance of the candidate.

-As ARI actively seeks to serve some of the poorest and most marginalized people, we are very much aware that many Sending Bodies cannot cover these costs.
-Because we do not wish to discriminate against any applicant due to financial capability, we work hard to assist in connecting potential supporters to Sending Bodies in need of funding.
+As ARI actively seeks to serve some of the poorest and most marginalized people, we are very much aware that many Sending Bodies (SBs) cannot cover these costs.
+Because we do not wish to discriminate against any candidate due to financial capability, we work hard to assist Sending Bodies that need funding by connecting them with potential supporters.